Xiaoyu006/MATP-with-HEAT/README.md

 `pip install -r requirements.txt`

 ## Data preprocessing
+The strucutre of the raw INTERACTION Dataset can be found in `INTERACTION Dataset Tree.txt`.

 Run `bash datapre_run.sh` to process all the scenarios provided by the INTERACTION dataset.

 ## Models